 Start Planning a Year in Advance Using this Canadian Rockies Guide

-I will give you the dates we had in 2019 to follow (and continually update as dates become available) but they are only good for reference as Canada seems to move the dates yearly.
+I will give you the 2020 dates (and continually update as dates become available) but they are only good for reference as Canada seems to move the dates yearly and COVID is changing everything.
 The dates seem to get earlier and earlier each year.
 I recommend planning your summer trip in September of the previous year.
 This will give you time to figure out the dates that each park decides on for opening reservations.
 Put the dates on your calendar and make sure you are ready at the exact time (Mountain Standard Time) they become available.
 Many other people will be.
 On many of these dates I reserved at the first moment I could and checked back later in the day and the sites were sold out.

 Canadian Rockies Guide to Reservation Dates